Post-Incident Review: How to Turn Cyber Attacks into Learning Opportunities

 2. Response performance evaluation

-It’s important for the affected organization to accurately and truthfully evaluate how the incident was managed.
+It’s important to truthfully evaluate how the incident was managed.
 This is not about assigning blame.
-It’s about improving your response for next time.
+It’s about improving your incident response for the future.

 • What went well during the response?